marionettejs/backbone.marionette/readme.md

 Marionette has not been tested against any other versions of these libraries.
-You may or may not have success if you use a version other than what it listed here.
+You may or may not have success if you use a version other than what is listed here.

 ## How to Contribute